quanghuy0497/quanghuy0497/README.md

 Nice to meet you!

 My name is Quang-Huy Nguyen (my first name is Huy).
-I am deeply interested in Computer Vision, with a special interest in object detection/segmentation, few-shot learning, and vision transformer currently.
+I am deeply interested in Computer Vision, with a special interest in Few-shot Learning, Optimization, and Attention mechanism in Transformer currently.

+I am aiming to pursue PhD program in Computer Science starting in Fall 2023.

-You can look on my [**personal webpage**](https://quanghuy0497.github.io/) for my recent projects and past publications.
+You can look on my [**personal webpage**](https://quanghuy0497.github.io/) for my academia experience, previous projects and publications.

 Have a great day to you.